Welcome! Use buttons above to view other pages

 The Romancers band was a brand name that I worked under.
 I didn't have a bunch of gigs to guarantee work for a band.
 In the beginning The Romancer’s core band was Max Uballez vocals and Rhythm Guitar, Richard Provincio Lead guitar and Sax, David Brill Drums and Manuel Rodriguez Bass.
 These are the guys I would call first when I had a gig.
 The live line up was ever changing.
 I would embellish the group as needed.
 There was no allegiance to The Romancers or me.
 It was a free market and they came and went as they wished.
 When they were not available I would pull from the pool of musicians that I had worked with to fill the spots.
 I was always the leader of the Romancers band the band members were ever changing on live performances.

 With this group of musicians I recorded.
 ‘You’d Better”, "Rock Little Darlin’’’, “I Found a New Love” with Robert and Rey," I’m Leaving it All Up To You” with The Heartbreakers and “Rock Little Darlin”.
-I recorded "Rock Little Darlin" was recorded in Cucamonga, Ca. at Frank Zappa and Paul Buffs studio.
-We developed a working relationship and I became interested in producing records.
+I recorded "Rock Little Darlin" in Cucamonga, Ca. at Frank Zappa and Paul Buffs studio.
+We soon developed a working relationship and I became interested in producing records.
 I returned to Cucamonga to record “Cradle Rock” and “Everytime I See You” with the Heart Breakers.
 For this session I used Frank Zappa on lead guitar on his composition “Everytime I See You”.
 Whoever played with me was on stage or in the studio was a Romancer.
 So you could say Frank Zappa was a Romancer for a day.
 Thanks Frank.

 We were the only band at our first shows so we played all night.
 It was not difficult as I had a large pool of musicians to draw from.
 I would integrate other musicians into our set and I used them as needed for gigs.
 There were times that we had 10 or more musicians and on the stage.
 You might call it a controlled music jam.
 I used this rotating musician system through the Romancers band to eventually develop other groups.
 The Romancers became a Musical boot camp for what is now called “The East Side Sound”.